thsurajsinghrajput/vote/README.md

 ## Live Demo

-Check out the live demo of the Online Voting System: [Live Demo](#) (Demo link will be added once available)
+Check out the live demo of the Online Voting System: [Live Demo](https://thsurajsinghrajput.github.io/vote/)

 ## Screenshots

 ![Screenshot 1](https://github.com/thsurajsinghrajput/vote/blob/main/screenshot/Screenshot%202024-03-23%20194151.png)
 ![Screenshot 2](https://github.com/thsurajsinghrajput/vote/blob/main/screenshot/Screenshot%202024-03-23%20194209.png)
-(Add screenshots of your application to showcase its interface and features)

----

 Thank you for your interest in the Online Voting System!
 If you have any questions, suggestions, or feedback, feel free to reach out.
 Happy voting! 🎉